Minnesota Civil War Commemoration Task Force

 Hatch’s Independent Battalion of Cavalry – Companies A, B, C and D moved to Fort Abercrombie.
 Companies A and B assigned to garrison at Fort Abercrombie.
 Company C assigned to garrison at Alexandria and Pomme de Terre.
 Company D on patrol duty from Fort Abercrombie to Pembina.
 Companies E and F on frontier duty.
 The battalion would remain in these duty locations for the duration of the war – until April 26, 1866.

 1st Minnesota Light Artillery Battery – Participated in the assault on Kennesaw Mountain, Georgia as part of the Atlanta Campaign.

 2nd Independent Battery Minnesota Light Artillery – Veterans were on furlough through June 5, 1864.
 Non-veterans attached to Battery I, 2nd Illinois Light Artillery and moved to Nashville, Tennessee, where they escorted cattle and horses to the army in the field until July 14, 1864.

-2nd United States Sharpshooters, Company A – Participated in the Battle of Cold Harbor.
+2nd United States Sharpshooters, Company A – Participated in the Siege of Petersburg until Feb.
+20, 1865.

 1st Regiment Minnesota Cavalry “Mounted Rangers” – Formally mustered out of service on December 7, 1863.
 Inactive.